 2.2 Color contrasts and material mix: Beige as a style chameleon

-Beige isn't a single color, but a spectrum.
-From delicate ivory to warm sandy beige to deep taupe, designers are experimenting with color gradients and unexpected material blends.
-A beige dirndl skirt can be paired with a bright red top, while a beige velvet dirndl can be enhanced with shiny metallic accents.
+Beige is not a uniform color, but a spectrum.
+From delicate ivory to warm sandy beige to deep taupe – designers experiment with color gradients and unexpected material blends. dirndl beige skirt can be combined with a bright red top, while a velvet dirndl beige enhanced by shiny metallic accents.
 "Beige is like a blank canvas," says stylist Anna Vogel.
 "You can combine it with any color and reinterpret it time and time again."

 III.
 Tailor-made for the individualist: The renaissance of customization

-In a world of mass production, customers desire unique pieces.
-Many labels are responding to this with tailor-made dirndl collections, making even buying a dirndl online a personalized experience.
+In a world of mass production, customers want unique pieces.
+Many labels are responding to this with tailor-made dirndl collections, where even the buy dirndls online becomes an individual experience.

 3.1 From color to detail: The customer as designer

-Online configurators allow you to customize every detail of your dirndl—from the color of the velvet to the style of the lace trim.
-"Our customers love creating their own beige dirndl," says Lisa Müller of Wiesn-Atelier.
-"The beige velvet dirndl, in particular, is often combined with contrasting bows and belts."
+Online configurators allow you to design every detail of the dirndl yourself – from the color of the velvet to the type of lace trim.
+"Our customers love to design their own dirndl beige to create,” says Lisa Müller from “Wiesn-Atelier”.
+“It is precisely this velvet dirndl beige is often combined with contrasting bows and belts."

 3.2 Local crafts in the digital age: 3D fitting and virtual consultation